-The Council's goal in selecting the alternative for weekly reporting is to make data available on a more timely basis.
-The current MRIP for-hire data collection and monitoring system is reported in 2-month waves for all South Atlantic states and data for monitoring are available approximately 45 days after the end of each wave.
+The South Atlantic Council's goal in selecting the alternative for weekly reporting is to make data available on a more timely basis.
+The current MRIP for-hire data collection and monitoring system is reported in 2-month waves and data for monitoring are available approximately 45 days after the end of each wave.
 This delay in availability makes timely management decisions difficult.
-This current combination of data collection and monitoring systems is inadequate for in-season monitoring for species with small ACLs or short recreational seasons, resulting in large ACL overruns or overly precautionary management actions.
-Also, the survey methods (i.e., catch and effort estimates) can be imprecise for less commonly encountered species, leading to greater scientific and management uncertainty that requires larger buffers to prevent ACL overages and may prevent the OY from consistently being achieved.
-Direct, weekly reporting by charter vessels could allow for catch to eventually be monitored over shorter time periods leading to improved management.
+This current combination of data collection and monitoring systems is inadequate for in-season monitoring for species with small annual catch limits (ACLs) or short recreational seasons, resulting in large catch overruns or overly precautionary management actions.
+Also, the survey methods (i.e., catch and effort estimates) can be imprecise for less commonly encountered species, leading to greater scientific and management uncertainty that requires larger buffers to prevent excessive harvest and may prevent achieving OY.
+Direct, weekly reporting by charter vessels provides an opportunity for monitoring catch over shorter time periods, that can support more precise and responsive management.

-The Council's goal is to have the logbook program begin January 1, 2017.
-However, there are many of details to be worked out and there is a need for flexibility as to when the reporting requirement becomes mandatory.
+The South Atlantic Council's goal is to have the mandatory logbook program begin January 1, 2018.
+However, there are many details to be worked out and there is a need for flexibility as to when the reporting requirement becomes mandatory.
+The Council suggests that reporting be voluntary from the date of implementation (expected to be mid-2017) through the remainder of 2017.
 In addition, as with any new data collection program, there will need to be a period of overlap between the existing MRIP for-hire survey approach for charter vessel monitoring and the mandatory electronic logbook census considered by the actions in this amendment.
-Collecting data through both approaches during the overlap period will provide information that is critical to calibrating past survey based estimates to the proposed census logbook.
+Collecting data through both approaches during the overlap period would provide information that is critical to calibrating past survey based estimates to the proposed census logbook.

-The Council's preferred alternatives for the actions in this amendment address many of the key recommendations of the Gulf and South Atlantic Technical Subcommittee convened to develop best practice recommendations for for-hire reporting.
+The South Atlantic Council's preferred alternatives for the actions in this amendment address many of the key recommendations of the Gulf and South Atlantic Technical Subcommittee convened to develop best practice recommendations for for-hire reporting.
 These include recommendations for mandatory, electronic, census reporting on a weekly basis, including reports when no fishing activity takes place.
-The Council further recommends that the agency consider the subcommittee recommendations addressing validation, accountability measures, calibration with existing survey methods, and program coordination when implementing the provisions of this amendment.
+The South Atlantic Council further intends to work with the National Marine Fisheries Service to address the subcommittee recommendations addressing validation, accountability measures, calibration with existing survey methods, and program coordination when implementing the provisions of this amendment.

-The Council's visioning process identified a number of objectives related to data collection (Appendix G).
-Through this amendment process, the Council made progress on Science Strategy 1.1 by evaluating fishery dependent data collection of for-hire catch and effort, encouraging adequate validation of data collected under this amendment, on Science Strategy 1.2 which encouraged uniform, efficient reporting, and Science Strategy 4.2, which included priority actions for the use of electronic reporting mechanism for all sectors, and consequences for lack of reporting.
+The South Atlantic Council's visioning process for the snapper-grouper FMP identified a number of objectives related to data collection (Appendix J).
+Through this amendment process, the South Atlantic Council made progress on Science Strategy 1.1 by evaluating fishery dependent data collection of for-hire catch and effort, and encouraging adequate validation of data collected under this amendment, on Science Strategy 1.2 which encouraged uniform, efficient reporting; and Science Strategy 4.2, which included priority actions for the use of electronic reporting mechanism for all sectors, and consequences for lack of reporting.

-The Council's Snapper Grouper Advisory Panel (AP) reviewed this amendment on several occasions during its development.
+The South Atlantic Council's Snapper Grouper Advisory Panel reviewed this amendment on several occasions during its development.
 Their preferred alternatives are noted in the document.
-The Mackerel and Dolphin Wahoo APs also reviewed the document, with no preferred alternatives identified.
+The Mackerel and Dolphin Wahoo Advisory Panels also reviewed the document, with no preferred alternatives identified.
+The Mackerel AP membership was divided in their opinions on the proposed actions, with some supporting improved information and timeliness and other opposing any further burdens on the industry.
+The Mackerel AP passed a motion that for-hirer permits should be limited entry if the South Atlantic Council considers electronic reporting.